sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Languages:** Two of your choice.

-**Suggested Equipment (Cost 4 gold):** 4 days of rations, one person tent, travelerís clothes
+**Suggested Equipment (Cost 4 gold):** 4 days of rations, one person tent, traveler√≠s clothes

 Feature: Accursed

 Whenever you fail at a Deception or Persuasion check, your curse manifests in a manner that you work out with your Narrator ahead of time.
 The failed check is ignored, and you immediately roll an Intimidation check with which you have expertise, taking the new roll.
 However, even a successful Intimidation check does not necessarily produce the result you originally intended, as the creatures around you may recoil in fear and distrust.
-At the Narratorís discretion, you may keep the expertise die to Intimidation until the end of the scene.
+At the Narrator√≠s discretion, you may keep the expertise die to Intimidation until the end of the scene.

 Adventures and Advancement